chrisdavies/reduxr-obj-reducer/readme.md

 is the default value for the reducer.
 It's generally a good idea to pass this in otherwise, the reducer will produce a default value of `null`.

-In this example, there's still some annoyance here in that, really this reducer is scoped to `user_` actions, so it would be nice to not have to prefix all the methods with `user_`.
+In this example, there's still some ugliness in that, really this reducer is scoped to `user_` actions, so it would be nice to not have to prefix all the methods with `user_`.
 That's where [`reduxr-scoped-reducer`](https://github.com/chrisdavies/reduxr-scoped-reducer) comes in.